Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable4.md

 For deliverable 4, you will be programming your audio car's motors to be used at the same rate of speed using a transfer function.
 In addition you will also be illustration and describing your power diagram and GPIOS.

 ## Transfer Function (P)
 Once you have both of your motors moving, you may have noticed that they do not move at the same rate of speed.
-In this deliverabel you will fix this.
+In this deliverable you will fix this.
 You will need to use your optical encoders along with the to calculate a transfer function that will get both of your DC motors moving at the same RPM.
 You can test this by running your car in a straight line and making sure it does not veer to the left or to the right.

 ## GPIO Diagram and Power Diagram (P)
 This deliverable will be very helpful as you progress through this project and add more parts, use more GPIOs and start to use your raspberry pi to its full potential.